OctopusDeploy/docs/docs/octopus-rest-api/cli/octopus-package.md

 Available Commands:
   help Help about any command
   list List packages
+  nuget Package as NuPkg
-  upload upload one or more packages to Octopus Deploy versions List versions of a package
+  upload upload one or more packages to Octopus Deploy versions List versions of a package zip Package as zip

 Global Flags:
   -h, --help                   Show help for a command